LukasMarx/ai-food-blog/src/content/posts/Steamed Fish with Ginger and Scallions.md

 recipeYield: "4"
 calories: 250
 recipeCuisine: "Chinese"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Clean the fish and pat dry with paper towels.
 Season the fish with salt and pepper inside and outside the fish.", "Place the fish on a heatproof plate that will fit inside your steamer.
 Scatter the ginger and scallions on top and inside the fish.", "In a small bowl, mix together the soy sauce, Shaoxing wine, and vegetable oil.
 Pour the mixture over the fish.", "Fill a wok or pot with water and bring to a boil.
 Place the plate with the fish in the steamer basket and carefully place the basket over the boiling water.", "Cover the steamer with a lid and steam the fish for about 15-20 minutes or until the flesh is opaque and flakes easily with a fork.", "Carefully remove the steamer basket from the pot and transfer the fish to a serving platter.
-Garnish with additional scallions, if desired."
+Garnish with additional scallions, if desired.", ]
-]
 ---

 ## Why Steamed Fish with Ginger and Scallions is a Great Idea